Maxfield Parrish: Personal life

 While studying at Drexel, Parrish met his future wife, Lydia Ambler Austin, who was a drawing teacher.
-The couple were married on June 1, 1895 and moved to Philadelphia.
+The couple were married on June 1, 1895, and moved to Philadelphia.
 They would go on to have four children together.
-In 1898, Parrish moved to Cornish, New Hampshire with his family and built a home that was later nicknamed "The Oaks".
+In 1898, Parrish moved to Plainfield, New Hampshire, with his family and built a home that was later nicknamed "The Oaks".
 The home and an adjacent studio were surrounded by beautiful landscapes that inspired Parrish's drawings.

 Parrish suffered from tuberculosis for a time in 1900.
 While sick, he discovered how to mix oils and glazes to create vibrant colors.

-From 1900 to 1902, Parrish painted in Saranac Lake, New York, and Castle Hot Springs, Arizona to further recover his health.
+From 1900 to 1902, Parrish painted in Saranac Lake, New York, and Castle Hot Springs, Arizona, to further recover his health.

 Parrish's youngest child, Jean, posed for Ecstasy just before leaving for Smith College.
 Jean was the only child to follow her parents' profession.

 Parrish developed arthritis.
 He accepted his last commission in the late 1950s.
 By 1960 his arthritis prevented him from painting.
-His last years were spent in a wheelchair.
-He died on March 30, 1966 in Plainfield, New Hampshire, at the age of 95.
+He died on March 30, 1966, in Plainfield, New Hampshire, at the age of 95.